 No!
-Every minute you spend planning is a minute that you are not executing.
+Every minute you spend planning is a minute that you are not executing, and execution is everything!

 With that in mind, I developed a small guide to help you decide what are your planning needs.